ultravideo/uvg266/README.md

   file used by the encoder.
 There is no Makefile as of yet.
 - The unit tests use "greatest" unit testing framework.
-It is included as a submodule, but getting it requires the following commands to be run in the root directory of kvazaar:
+It is included as a submodule, but getting it requires the following commands to be run in the root directory of uvg266:

         git submodule init
         git submodule update